PrestaShop/docs/src/content/1.7/modules/creation/displaying-content-in-front-office.md

 all your tests in a test site, ideally on your own computer rather than online.

+If you still can't see the changes you made, you might have forgotten to register `actionFrontControllerSetMedia` hook.

 Embedding a template in the theme
 ---------------------------------